barbaraschiavinato/front-end-speeches/docs/Q1-2025/real-time-data/performance.md

 - For frequent real-time updates, batch updates together to avoid triggering too many re-renders.
 For instance, if WebSocket messages are related, you can batch them and update the state in a single call, reducing the number of re-renders.
 - For example using useRef instead of useState prevents unnecessary re-renders by storing messages in a buffer and updating the state in batches, improving performance for high-frequency WebSocket updates.

-## **Use Libraries for WebSocket Management**

-- Consider using libraries like:
-  - **`socket.io`**: For automatic reconnection, message buffering, and other advanced features.
-  - **`reconnecting-websocket`**: For managing WebSocket connections with reconnection logic.
-  - **`use-websocket`**: A React hook library for managing WebSocket connections and automatic clean-up.

-## **Limit WebSocket Data Volume**

-- If the WebSocket sends too much data, limit the frequency of messages and size of the payloads:
-  - **On the server side**, limit the frequency of broadcasts.
-  - **On the client side**, consider processing only the most relevant messages or applying filters.

-## **Avoid Blocking the UI Thread**

-- Keep the WebSocket-related code non-blocking.
-Avoid any heavy computation on the main thread.
-You can use `setTimeout`, `requestIdleCallback`, or workers to offload heavy tasks, ensuring the UI remains responsive.

-## **Error Handling and Monitoring**

-- Implement error handling for WebSocket failures and dropped connections.
-It's important to gracefully handle such errors to ensure a smooth user experience.
-- Use `try/catch` for error management and implement logging to monitor WebSocket performance.

 ## **Use Web Workers for Intensive Tasks**